jkbngl/trainingsplan/README.md

 Contact me to ask for access for educational purposes or buy an access via:
 * TODO

+## Get access to BodyMass Input-Tool ##

+Contact me to ask for access for educational purposes or buy an access via:
+* TODO

 - - - -

 ## Usage ##